Australian archbishop steps down after cover-up conviction

 Wilson was once Australia's highest-ranking archbishop as president of the Australian Catholic Bishops Conference.

 The conviction is another step toward holding the church to account for a global abuse crisis that has also engulfed Pope Francis' financial minister, Australian Cardinal George Pell.
-Some lawyers expected many more clerics would be charged in Australian as a result of Wilson's test case.
+Some lawyers said they expect many more clerics to be charged in Australia as a result of Wilson's test case.

 Before Wilson announced he would step down, Frank Brennan, an Australian Jesuit priest, human rights lawyer and academic, said the move was inevitable.